Industry Trends

 8. Mysteriously Yours

 You could simply describe Mysteriously Yours as “dinner and a show.”
-But the experience goes far beyond that: there’s fake-blood shed, lies, deceit.
-Chicken marsala.
-We digress…
+But the experience goes far beyond that: there’s fake-blood shed, lies, and deceit.
+Even chicken marsala.
+We digress… Just know it’s one of the most unusual restaurants in Toronto.

 Mysteriously Yours is also a theatre company that has been performing murder mysteries for over 30 years.
 Diners don’t just watch: they’re brought into the show and get to mingle with the characters, murderer included.